 "Another point mentioned in the minister's letter to her counterpart is that what is needed are deeds rather than words, as words are mostly aimed at creating impressions; specific actions are needed towards resolving the name issue that is at the heart of our relations and the problems that we are facing," the spokesperson said.

-As to Milososki's reference to committees, the spokesperson said that in her reply, Bakoyannis made it clear "that history is well known and it cannot be the subject of any negotiations or committees".
+As to Milososki's reference to committees, the spokesperson said that in her reply, Bakoyannis made it clear "that history is well known and it cannot be the subject of any

 "On the issue of a committee on improving the prevailing climate and developing bilateral relations, Ms. Bakoyannis stresses that all this can be ensured through tangible respect for fundamental principles, good neighbourly relations, and anything that is governed by provisions on bilateral relations and articles of the Interim Accord," the spokesperson said.